 This service area implements the Vending Facility Program for the Blind on Federal and Other Property.
 This program is also known by its legislative title, The Randolph-Sheppard (Act) Program.
-This service area evaluates and trains qualified blind people wishing to become licensed vendors; issues licenses to blind vendors who successfully complete training; researches and evaluates potential business opportunities for blind vendors in federal and state facilities and private entities; designs, furnishes and installs appropriate vending facilities and other business enterprises for operation by blind vendors; maintains and upgrades existing facilities to enable licensed blind vendors to meet competition and demand; provides essential management support services for licensed vendors; and protects the Commonwealth from liability in operation of the
+This service area evaluates and trains blind persons wishing to become licensed vendors; issues licenses to persons determined to be qualified and who successfully complete training as blind vendors; researches and evaluates potential business opportunities for blind vendors in federal and state facilities and private entities; designs, furnishes and installs appropriate vending facilities and other business enterprises for operation by blind vendors; maintains and upgrades existing facilities to enable licensed blind vendors to meet competition and demand; provides essential management support services for licensed vendors; and protects the Commonwealth from liability in operation of the program.